kalrnlo/luauberries/docs/player-zone.md

 # Player Zone

-A fast module for detecting players in rectangular zones
+Fast module for detecting players in rectangular zones

+> [!NOTE]
+> The docs for this library are incomplete

 ```luau